 The Aria is the epitome of modern Vegas.
 It’s all clean lines and modern minimalism that oozes luxury and sophistication.
 This is naturally extended to the Pool Deck where the Unique Elliptical layout of the pools feels elegant and modern.
 However, they have not gone overboard with the minimalist design and the deck is also well planted giving a natural and tropical feel.
 The design is very well thought out making maximum use of the space.
 The whole experience is very showy and plays to the “look at me” crown, which is not a bad thing in vegas.
 It is very insta-friendly.

 We would probably not choose Aria because of the pool, it isn’t that great, but the hotel itself is very elegant and refined and is right up there as one of our favorites.
-Having a very good pool certainly helps with that appeal, it’s not something to rave about but if your trip is to include a good number of hours relaxing by the water then the Aria’s pool is a very nice place to be.
-Drinks are expensive but no different to most Vegas pools Beers are $8 or $35 for 5 and Cocktails $18 for a 16oz or $28 for a 32oz.
+Having a very good pool certainly helps with that appeal, it’s not something to rave about but if your trip is to include a good number of hours relaxing by the water then Aria’s pool is a very nice place to be.
+Drinks are expensive but no different to most Vegas pools Beers are $10 and Cocktails are $20 for a 16oz.

 5 – MGM Grand Pool and Wet Republic Ultra Pool